 How do you determine what you’ll talk about when doing a new stand-up special?

 The topics sort of pick themselves.
-I never sit down and focus on 'Okay, well, now I’ve gotta write some material about this.'
-It’s whatever is in my thoughts at the time and then how long the joke is depends on how much I can say about it.
+I never sit down and focus on "OK, well, now I’ve gotta write some material about this."
+It’s whatever is in my thoughts at the time, and then how long the joke is depends on how much I can say about it.
 Often the problem I have is that a lot of my jokes are very long-winded.
-I wouldn’t be a good comic on like America’s Got Talent or Last Comic Standing where they perform for three minutes at a time.
+I wouldn’t be a good comic on like America’s Got Talent or Last Comic Standing, where they perform for three minutes at a time.
 I wouldn’t get one joke out.

 When the topics pick themselves, do you ever find yourself talking about something you never thought you’d joke about?

 In this special, there’s a maybe 14-minute routine on gun control.
-I came from Australia, where they don’t really have guns, and lived in Britain, where they don’t really have guns either, and I’ve never particularly cared whether a person had a gun.
-Now I’ve become someone who’s become a voice for the gun control people.
+I came from Australia, where they don’t really have guns, and I lived in Britain, where they don’t really have guns either, and I’ve never particularly cared whether a person had a gun.
+Now I’ve become someone who’s become a voice for the gun-control people.
 It’s something I didn’t see happening.
 Being edgy for me was saying there’s not God, or something like that.
-I was just preaching to the choir because the people who were coming to see me were already Atheists.
+I was just preaching to the choir because the people who were coming to see me were already atheists.
 But with this new special there are people who are going to watch it who are pro-gun.
-It’s a lot more tense of a situation to be in and it’s not one I particularly sought after.
+It’s a lot more tense of a situation to be in, and it’s not one I particularly sought after.